 The weather in Sri Lanka can vary hugely depending on where you are.
 There are two monsoons.
 The south west monsoon is wettest from April to June while the north east hits it’s peak between November and December.
 There is also an inter-monsoonal weather period that can affect anywhere on the island in October and November.
-I have to mention this is when I was last here and it didn’t affect travel too much and everything was heavily reduced out of peak season!
+I have to mention this is when I was last here.
+It didn’t affect travel too much and many hotels reduced prices out of peak season.
 Just make sure to take an umbrella for the odd downpour.

 The coastal and lowland areas such as Galle and Mirissa are 26-30 degrees year round.
 The high altitude and mountain areas such as Kandy and Nuwara Eliya can range between 15-20 degrees occasionally hitting as low as freezing overnight.

 For more info check out Rough Guides.

-Travelling by public transport is so cheap in Sri Lanka it would be rude not to!
+Travelling by public transport in Sri Lanka is so cheap.
+It would be rude not to!
 Peak season can get very busy though so one to avoid if you’re not a fan of crowded spaces.
 Private transport is easy to find at a bartered price (see below for how to save costs by using FB).
-Tuks Tuks are just as popular here as with neighbouring India and a great way to get around cities.
+Tuks Tuks are just as popular here as with neighbouring India and a great way to get around cities in Sri Lanka.

-Sri Lanka is a very westernised part of Asia making it very easy to navigate.
-The people are some of the nicest I have encountered on my travels.
+Sri Lanka is a very westernised part of Asia making it easy to navigate.
+The people of Sri Lanka are some of the nicest I have encountered on my travels.
 Everyone in tourist areas seems to be an entrepreneur and genuinely wants to help.
-I feel it’s a safe country for women to travel alone and not likely for anyone to have problems with theft etc. Just don’t mind personal space boundaries much, but it’s the same with everyone.
-There are some basic rules on etiquette such as not having any images of the Buddha on display including tattoos.
+Women travelling alone in Sri Lanka should feel safe, and it’s not likely for anyone to have problems with theft etc. They don’t mind personal space boundaries much, but it’s the same with everyone.
+There are some basic rules on etiquette in Sri Lanka such as not having any images of the Buddha on display including tattoos.

 If you are looking for where to see elephants in Sri Lanka, Minneriya national park in the north and Udawalawa in the south are the most well known.
 Udawalawa has the advantage of an elephant transit home where you can even participate in feeding time.
-Visit Kaudulla for herds of elephants without the crowds.
-They roam freely in their hundreds and, if you’re lucky enough to have a good driver, you might find a spot to sit and wait for the elephants to come to you.
+Visit Kaudulla national park to see elephants in Sri Lanka without the crowds.
+They roam freely in their hundreds and, if you’re lucky enough to have a good driver, you might find a spot to sit and let the elephants to come to you.
 Read about the best wildlife experiences in Sri Lanka here.

-A great resource for travel are Facebook groups.
-Sri Lanka has a few worthy of note such as a Taxi share page to reduce costs when travelling, a similar safari style sharing group and a more general page for backpacking tips.
+A great resource for travelling in Sri Lanka is Facebook groups.
+Sri Lanka has a few great groups such as a Sri Lanka Taxi Share to reduce costs when travelling, Sri Lanka Safari Share and a more general page for backpacking tips Sri Lanka Backpackers.

 For more information check out this post by Responsible Travel

 One of the best things to do in Sri Lanka is eat!
 Sri Lankan curry is a staple and comprises of several distinct vegetarian dishes with rice and sambal.
 There is generally a tourist menu usually involving pasta, pizza and a burger.
-My advice though is to stick to local as it’s what they know how to cook and is super cheap everywhere.
+My advice though is to stick to local food in Sri Lanka as it’s what restaurants know how to cook.
+And is super cheap everywhere.
 The south coast would be the exception to this rule.
 Places such as Unawatuna and Galle have amazing international cuisine brought with settlers from around the globe.
 The food scene in southern Sri Lanka is a total contrast from the north.

 Sri Lanka uses Rupees (Rs) as their main currency.
-It’s easy to travel here on a budget and 3 * hotel rooms can cost the same or less as a hostel bed in most European destinations.
-Transport is very affordable costing just a few dollars for most journeys on public transport.
+It’s easy to travel on a budget in Sri Lanka.
+Three star hotel rooms can cost the same or less as a hostel bed in most European destinations.
+Transport in Sri Lanka is very affordable costing just a few dollars for most journeys on public transport.
 Local food is cheap although international cuisine can be a bit more pricey.
 Cards are accepted by most larger restaurants and tourist attractions.
 Some such as Sigiriya and Pollunnaruwa charge a tourist visitor fee around $20-$30.

 Safari’s in Sri Lanka cost a bit more.
 Often charging in USD anywhere between $30 – $80 depending on services.
 ATM’s are available in major towns but many banks close on weekends.
 You can change money here or in hotels and tour agencies, most are pretty reliable just check it’s a good rate.

-If you’re from the UK head to https://www.gov.uk/foreign-travel-advice/sri-lanka/health or check your own countries site for advice.
+If you’re travelling to Sri Lanka from the UK head to https://www.gov.uk/foreign-travel-advice/sri-lanka/health or check your own countries site for advice.

 How to travel better for less